 The sourdough fermentation process improves the bread’s nutritional value and the lactic acid bacteria present in sourdough bread have the ability to release antioxidants during sourdough fermentation.
 The lower pH of sourdough breads degrades phytates, which interferes with nutrition absorption by binding to certain dietary minerals including iron, zinc, manganese and, to a lesser extent calcium.

 In Healing with Whole Foods, Paul Pitchford explains, “Wheat is one of the few foods which Chinese medicine attributes with directly nourishing the heart-mind.
 Wheat absorbs a wider range of minerals from rich soil than other grains.
 Its nutrient profile—the comparison of its nutrients with one another—is similar to that of the human body.”
 Read more on the nutrient and flavor profile of landrace grains and those minimally changed by selective breeding at Palouse Heritage.
+Find regenerative stories about grains and people who grow them with Sheath.

 GRAIN GROWERS and MILLERS